Queen hails resilience of ‘wartime generation’ at D-Day ceremony

 Also joining the ceremony were the prime ministers of Luxembourg, Xavier Bettel; the Netherlands, Mark Rutte; Norway, Erna Solberg; and Poland, Mateusz Morawiecki, and Slovakia’s deputy prime minister Richard Rasi.

+During the event, Mr Macron read a letter in French of Henri Fertet, who was executed aged 16.

+It included the line: “I am going to die for my country.
+I want France to be free and the French to be happy.”
-President Trump read a prayer written by his predecessor Franklin D Roosevelt.

-He read the piece which was originally delivered to the US nation by President Roosevelt on the evening of D-Day – June 6 1944.
+President Trump read a prayer written by his predecessor Franklin D Roosevelt and delivered to the to the nation on the evening of D-Day.

+When the president left the stage, there was a performance of the Boogie Woogie Bugle Boy of Company B, a wartime classic by the Andrews Sisters.

 Mrs May read a letter from Captain Norman Skinner of the Royal Army Service Corps, to his wife Gladys on June 3 1944.